-The Wallace Collection on Manchester Square or in total contrast, The Gagosian Gallery on Grosvenor Hill.
+The Wallace Collection, 8 minutes’ walk away on Manchester Square or, in total contrast, The Gagosian Gallery on Grosvenor Hill.

-Other than the hotel’s own Colony Grill Room, which is hugely popular in the area, we would recommend The Wolseley, Bellamy’s or Fischer’s on Marylebone High Street.
+Other than the hotel’s own Colony Grill Room, which is hugely popular in the area for its relaxed, New York-style classic take on timeless transatlantic favourites, we would recommend The Wolseley, Bellamy’s or Fischer’s on Marylebone High Street.